safevideo/autollm/README.md

 **Q: Can I use this for commercial projects?**

-A: Yes, QuickLLM is licensed under GNU Affero General Public License (AGPL 3.0), which allows for commercial use under certain conditions.
+A: Yes, AutoLLM is licensed under GNU Affero General Public License (AGPL 3.0), which allows for commercial use under certain conditions.
 [Contact](#contact) us for more information.

 ______________________________________________________________________

 ## Roadmap

-Our roadmap outlines upcoming features and integrations aimed at making QuickLLM the most extensible and powerful base package for large language model applications.
+Our roadmap outlines upcoming features and integrations to make AutoLLM the most extensible and powerful base package for large language model applications.

 - [ ] **VectorDB Integrations**:

   - [x] Decouple DB index operations from vector store classes
-  - [ ] Add utility functions for creating and updating indexes based on local files and llamaindex vector store instances
+  - [ ] Add utility functions for creating and updating indexes based on local files and llama-index vector store instances
   - [x] Update AutoVectorStore to support all VectorDB integrations without manual maintenance of vector store classes
   - [x] Update AutoQueryEngine, AutoLLM, and AutoServiceContext to support new AutoVectorStore API